How does the Tool Library Work?

 Can I reserve a tool?

 Yes!
+If there is a tool that's crucial to your project or in high-demand it's a great idea to reserve it.
 Make sure you are logged in to your account, find the tool in our inventory, click the "Reserve" button, and follow the instructions on-screen.
 If you have reserved a tool that has a same-day return by the previous user, please call ahead to confirm its return before coming to pick the reservation.
 Please understand that occasionally we are unable to provide the reserved tool because the previous user has yet to return it, or it is in need of repair.
 In this situation, we will do our best to provide an alternate solution for your project needs.
+To ease our check-out process, please only make reservations for specialty or high demand tools, unless you really have a strong preference.
+It's much easier to just grab one of our many (~37) circular saws when you're in the shop, without us having to match inventory #'s to the particular model on your reservation.

 What kind of tools do you accept?

 We are very grateful you are considering the Tool Library with your donation.
 We can assure you that the tools will go to great use in furthering our mission.
 While we'd love to accept everything that comes our way, we need to be selective due to member needs, current inventory and space.
-We are most interested in power tools (air compressors, nailers, drills, sanders, pressure washers, tillers, chain saws, etc) but are also happily accept most types of hand tools in very good condition (screwdrivers, wrenches, clamps, pliers, etc).
-Additionally, we accept other items like party tents, popcorn machines, yard/garden tools, sewing machines, shop vacs, and steam vacuums.
+We are most interested in power tools (air compressors, nailers, drills, pressure washers, tillers, etc) and professional grade equiptment, but also happily accept most types of hand tools in very good condition (screwdrivers, wrenches, clamps, pliers, etc).
+Additionally, we accept other items like party tents, upolstery cleaners, yard/garden tools, and sewing machines.

 Our basic acceptance criteria are:

-• battery tools be of recent age (5 years or less) with batteries holding a good charge and including chargers
+• Battery-Operated tools are of recent age (~5 years or less) with batteries that hold a good charge and include chargers.
+No Nicad Batteries Please.

 What specific tools do you need most right now?